Arithmetic Wavefront Sets and Generic $L$-packets: Wavefront Sets

 holds, where $(\chi^z_{\varphi,\phi},\chi^z_{\phi,\varphi})$ is defined, case by case, as in Section {\rm \ref{ssec-DC}}. \end{enumerate} The $\Fl$-th descent of the enhanced $L$-parameter $(\varphi,\chi)$ is defined to be

 \end{defn}

+Note that condition (1) in Definition \ref{defn:pd} is automatic when $E=F$, and is required when $E=F(\delta)$ due to our modification $\widetilde\Phi_ \gen(G_n^*)$.
 Recall that the contragredient $(\wh\phi,\wh{\chi'})$ of $(\phi,\chi')$ is defined as in Section \ref{ssec-C} and is explicitly given in Proposition \ref{prop:dualdata}, case by case.
 We note from Section \ref{ssec-DC} that except for the symplectic-metaplectic case, it holds that

 We will see in Section \ref{sec-LPDC} that when $F=\BR$, for the character $\chi_{\varphi, \phi}^z$ given by \eqref{char-spmp} in the symplectic-metaplectic case, equation \eqref{chiz} also holds.

 \begin{prop} For any enhanced $L$-parameter $(\varphi,\chi)$ with $\varphi\in\widetilde{\Phi}_\gen(G_n^*)$ and $\chi\in\wh{\CS_\varphi}$, there exists an integer $\Fl$ with $0<\Fl\leq\Fn$ such that the $\Fl$-th descent $\FD_\Fl(\varphi, \chi)$ is non-empty. \end{prop}